2023 consumer products industry outlook

 - Creatively transforming

 To take a deeper dive into these strategies and help position your company for profitable growth, download the full report.

 About the report

-In addition to insights derived from client work and prior research, Deloitte surveyed 100 senior executives from a mix of food & beverage, household goods, personal care, and apparel companies in November 2021.
+Deloitte surveyed 150 consumer products executives from an industry-proportional mix of food and beverage, household goods, personal care, and apparel companies in November 2022.
 Most of the companies are multinationals, all with more than $500 million in revenue.
 We conducted additional surveys with executives in Japan and China (50 in each country) to expand our view into those unique consumer markets.